 Clinical Social Work

 Social work students can choose to major in clinical practice (CP) in order to work directly with children, youth, and adults individually, in families, and in groups.
 Students develop competencies in assessment and diagnosis, treatment, and prevention for a variety of emotional and behavioral problems.
 Numerous social work skills, human behavior theories (including those focused on the impact of trauma on development and interpersonal relationships), and evidence-based practices are taught to inform student learning.

-Person-in-environment theories form the primary knowledge base for the curriculum because they emphasize the layered reciprocity among individuals and their environments as well as the resources available at the individual, family, group, and community resources as well as reciprocity between people and their environments.
-Four frameworks for differential assessment and intervention are introduced: cognitive, behavioral, psychodynamic, and family systems.
-The values of clinical practice are strongly based in respect for the worth and dignity of all people.
-Client empowerment and participation are viewed as key to successful client outcomes.
+Person-in-environment theories form the primary knowledge base for the curriculum because they emphasize the layered reciprocity among individuals and their environments as well as the resources available at the individual, family, group, and community resources, as well as reciprocity between people and their environments.
+Students study four frameworks for differential assessment and intervention: cognitive, behavioral, psychodynamic, and family systems.